astriaorg/docs/docs/local-rollup/1-introduction.md

 export ROLLUP_FAUCET_PRIV_KEY=<GENESIS_PRIVATE_KEY>
 ```

-Export the genesis address alongside with your desired initial balance,
+Export the genesis address alongside with your desired initial balance in Wei.
- in Wei, we recommend using a value of `100000000000000000000` or larger:
+We recommend using a value of `100000000000000000000` or larger:

 ```bash
 export ROLLUP_GENESIS_ACCOUNTS=<GENESIS_ADDRESS>:<BALANCE>